rustprooflabs/osm2pgsql-tuner/README.md

 ## Deployment Instructions

 > Note:  Need to update the sub-version of Python over time.
-Can use simply `python3` but that can lead to using older unsupported versions based on distro-defaults.
+Can use simply `python3` but that can lead to using older unsupported versions based on distribution defaults.

 ```bash